cdl-geneseo/geneseo-dictionary/I/Itch.md

 # Itch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Itch

 Created by  Unknown User (krk5), last modified by  Unknown User (spe1) on Nov 20, 2012

 v. to scratch.
 Used interchangeably with the verb &quot;scratch.&quot; n. an uncomfortable sensation on the skin causing the desire to scratch.
 Not Geneseo-specific.Source: Dictionary of Geneseo English, Fall 2006, Winkelman.Also: n. a strong desire or urge, and v. to strongly desire or yearn, e.g. &quot;He's itching to get home.&quot;As of 2012, 100% of students surveyed know this word.
 0% believe it is of local origins.(Endress, G-M, 2012)